KennethScott/PrettierX64/README.md

 ### FAQ

-#### Updating from 1.1 to 2.0
-Depending on your Visual Studio Configuration, you might experience that 2.0's output differs from the one you got with 1.1.

-Most likely it is the tab size that has been changed from 4 spaces to 2.
-Please read the configuration section below on details how to get 4 spaces as tabsize.

 #### Configuration via .prettierrc
 It is quite easy to setup Prettier to format a little bit differently, like having 4 spaces instead of 2 spaces per tab.